KenKundert/avendesora/doc/accounts.rst

 Account information is stored in account files.
 The list of account files is given in ~/.config/avendesora/accounts_files.
-New account files are created using :ref:`avendesora new <new command>`, but to delete an accounts file, you must manually remove it from accounts_files.
-Once an accounts file exists, you may add accounts to it using :ref:`account add <add command>`.
+New account files are created using ':ref:`avendesora new <new command>`', but to delete an accounts file, you must manually remove it from accounts_files.
+Once an accounts file exists, you may add accounts to it using ':ref:`avendesora add <add command>`'.
 Use the ``-f`` option to specify which file is to contain the new account.
-Modifying or deleting an account is done with :ref:`account edit account_name <edit command>`.
+Modifying or deleting an account is done with ':ref:`avendesora edit account_name <edit command>`'.
 To delete the account, simply remove all lines associated with the account.

 An account is basically a collection of attributes organized as a subclass of